trailofbits/siderophile/README.md

 Siderophile is _not_ guaranteed to catch all the unsafety in a crate's deps.

-Since things are only tagged at a source-level, we do not have the ability to inspect macros or resolve dynamically dispatched methods.
+Since things are only tagged at a source-level, Siderophile does not have the ability to inspect macros or resolve dynamically dispatched methods.
 Accordingly, this tool should not be used to "prove" that a crate contains no unsafety.